Geccles/feedreader/README.md

 ## Additional Tests

-I have added two additional tests to this application (which is not required).
+I have added two additional tests in a test suite titled "Page Content" to this application (which is not required).

 I noticed that in the index.html that the link is created by handlebars-template.